ICanBoogie/ActiveRecord/MIGRATION.md

 - `ActiveRecord` is now abstract and requires extension.
 - `Table` requires a `Connection` instance in its constructor, the `CONNECTION` attribute is no longer replaced by a `Connection` instance.
+- Replaced attributes arrays to initialize tables and models with objects.

 ### Deprecated Features